 Alex Karner, PhD

 I’m an associate professor in the Graduate Program in Community and Regional Planning at The University of Texas at Austin.
-My work critically engages with transportation planning practice to achieve progress towards equity and justice.
+My work critically engages with transportation planning practice to achieve progress towards transportation equity and mobility justice.

 A deep commitment to practice and community engagement undergirds my research and teaching; I collaborate with community members, non-profit organizations, and public interest law firms to identify pressing research needs and improve conditions in communities experiencing transportation disadvantage.